ngroberts/UAHPC/README.md

 Check where your jobs are running:
 >squeue -u $USER -o "%i %Z"

+See how a job is running in realtime:
+> tail -f slurm_output_file

 ## UAHPC Partitions:

 Useful commands if you know what you are doing: